Optimal rounding under integer constraints: Optimal rounding under integer constraints

+and minimizing the discrepancy from the exact quota vector.
+The ORIC allocation detailed in Section \ref{sec:main} coincides with the largest-remainder, or Hare--Niemeyer \cite{niemeyer2008}, apportionment.
+The optimization properties established below concern closeness to the quota vector; other axiomatic properties of apportionment methods constitute separate criteria.

-The same mathematical problem arises if seats are to be apportioned before the election between constituencies according to their populations.
+The same mathematical problem arises when election seats are to be apportioned across constituencies according to their populations.
 See Balinski and Young \cite{balinski} for a detailed exposition and Grimmett \cite{grimmett2012} for a discussion in the context of the European Parliament.
-Here $N$ is typically small while $M$ may be very large, which means that the rounding step affects the allocation significantly.

 This problem has a long history in mathematics, dating back to Polya \cite{polya1919,polya1919b}, and continues to generate a lot of interest \cite{niemeyer2008,grimmett2012,janson2014}.} \end{example}